Frequently Asked Questions

 Can I change degree streams?

 The simple answer is yes, you will need to talk to your personal tutor and fill out a “Course Transfer Request Form” online.
-But for the first two years the two streams are exactly the same, so you don't have to decide till the end of year 2.
+But for the first two years the two streams are exactly the same, so you don't have to decide until the end of year 2.

 CATS AND ASSESSMENT

-How am I assessed throughout the years?
+How am I assessed in first year?

 • You are assessed at the end of the year with an exam in all of the core modules (Introduction to Organic Chemistry, Introduction to Inorganic Chemistry and Introduction to Physical Chemistry).